patrik-knaperek/sgtdv-lidar_cone_detection/README.md

 `lidarConeDetection` node processes pointcloud data from `velodyne_driver` into estimated cone positions.
 It works in 3 steps:
-- pointcloud filtering by intensity and carthesian coordinates
+- pointcloud filtering by intensity and Cartesian coordinates
-- pointcloud euclidean clustering (based of euclidian distance of points)
+- pointcloud euclidean clustering (based of euclidean distance of points)
-- cone center estimation (centroid approxiamtion based on average position vector of points in the cluster and mean cone radius)
+- cone center estimation (centroid approximation based on average position vector of points in the cluster and mean cone radius)

-**Note**: This version of algorithm cannot distinguist a cone from any other type of object
+**Note**: This version of algorithm cannot distinguish a cone from any other type of object

 ### Related packages
 * `velodyne`